fenago/data-analysis-scala/Lab_1.md

 As can be seen, after conversion, the signature changes to `(Int, Int) => Int`.

-Anonymous functions and named methods are both useful in the context of Scala programming.
-In the previous section on Scala\'s object-oriented programming, we defined a `scala` class with some methods.
-These were all named methods, and would not be of much value from an object-oriented point of view if these were anonymous methods.

 Functions can be defined within a function.
 Let\'s look at the following